TigerForge2/easycolorsmap/README.md

 #### WHAT'S NEW

 #### 1.5 (26/07/2022)
  - Resolved an annoying issue when switching among more opened Krita documents.
-The Colors Map weren't loaded properly on document change.
+The Colors Map wasn't loaded properly on document change.

 #### 1.4 (08/07/2022)
  - Colors Groups can be opened and closed (collapsed) clicking the icon on the right.